hashicorp/consul/website/source/docs/guides/forwarding.html.markdown

 ;; MSG SIZE  rcvd: 76
 ```

-Then run the same query against your BIND instance and make sure you get a result:
+Then run the same query against your BIND instance and make sure you get a
+valid result:

 ```text
 [root@localhost ~]# dig @localhost -p 53 master.redis.service.dc-1.consul.
 A